shlomihod/shlomihod.github.io/README.md

 <br/>

-I'm a final year CS Ph.D. candidate at Boston University, under the supervision of Prof. Ran Canetti.
+I recently defended my CS Ph.D. at Boston University, under the supervision of Prof. Ran Canetti.
 I'm working on the **"last mile" of responsible computing**: the space where human values are manifested through concrete design choices, implementations, and deployment contexts of systems.